obsfx/2kplus-jam-medieval-express/README.md

 Medieval Express is a turn based game which was created in `4 days` for `2k plus game jam`.

-Play and see additional information at itch.io page: https://obsfx.itch.io/medieval-express
+If you want to play or see more information about the game, visit the itch.io page: https://obsfx.itch.io/medieval-express